Inedo/inedo-docs/Content/proget/feeds/npm/howto-npm-publish.md

 Note: if you do not want to scope your package, omit `--scope=@my-organization`.

-You will be asked for details of the project name, version, etc. After this you will need the URL of your `internal-npm` feed, which can be found on the feed page:
+You will be asked for details of the project name, version, etc. After this you will need the URL of your `internal-npm` feed, which can be found on the feed page.

 ![](/resources/docs/proget-npm-internal-url.png){height="" width="50%"}